wwoody827/CarND-Behavioral-Cloning-P3/writeup.md

 ####3.
 Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+To capture good driving behavior, I used both track one and track two for centered lane driving.

-![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-![alt text][image3]
+Here is a example of an image captured on track one.
+This image is taken when I drive the car counter-clockwise.

-![alt text][image4]
+![alt text][training1]

+Here is a example of an image captured on track two.

-![alt text][image5]
+![alt text][training2]

+In addition, I trained the simulator to capture how to drive back to center by recording off-centered driving.

 Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:
+To augment the data sat, I also flipped images and angles.
+This is proven to be working.

-![alt text][image6]
-![alt text][image7]

-Etc ....
+In order to get more off-center-driving data, I used additional cameras from left and right to get more off-centered data.

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had roughly 9000 number of data points.
+Then I normalized all input images.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

+I cannot load all data into the memory of my PC, so I defined a generator that load a batch of images and process them (flipping, etc)

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+I chose the number of epoch to be 5 because after 5 validation loss start to increase, which indicates overfitting.

+### results

+I tested my car on both tracks, as shown in \run1 and \run2.

+On track one, cars can stay for a long long long time without